 Embroidery floss | Stitch scissors |

 Cross stitch kits are great for beginners because they come with everything you need for a project.
 They make starting out easy.
-If you want to try something new, free cross stitch patterns are easy to find online.
+If you want to try something new, free crossstitching patterns are easy to find online.
 They let you create unique designs without spending more money.

 When you begin, place your fabric in the center and start stitching from the middle of your design.
 This keeps your work balanced.
 Work in rows from left to right and handle the floss carefully to avoid tangles.
 Most importantly, enjoy making each stitch and watch your simple threads turn into beautiful art.